Team FeatureThis functionality is only available to users on the Hosted Organizations and Enterprise plans.

 Using shared folders

-If a Jupyter server or RStudio server resource has access to a shared folder it will show up in the Shared Folders section of the resource.
+If a Jupyter server or R server resource has access to a shared folder it will show up in the Shared Folders section of the resource.
 This section will display the connected shared folders and the path they take within the file system of the resource.
 Currently, each shared folder is mounted in the location

-Once you start the resource, you’ll see the folder in your JupyterLab or RStudio IDE.
+Once you start the resource, you’ll see the folder in your JupyterLab or R IDE.
 Any file you save into that folder will be stored in the cloud and other resources will be able to use it.